Fundación Montecito

 Ideation

 I led ideation workshops to generate new ideas, all rooted in and inspired by our insights.
-Working closely with stakeholders, we prioritized our concepts based on impact and alignment with project timelines and budget.
+Working closely with stakeholders, we prioritised our concepts based on impact and alignment with project timelines and budget.

 Man speaking to two smiling women sitting on a couch